system76/docs/_articles/switch-from-macos-to-popos.md

 ## [Calls and Video Chat](#calls-and-video-chat)

 Pop!\_OS does not offer a default messaging app as we prefer users choose whichever ones they would like to use and install only what they need/want.
-However, many popular 3rd-party applications have Linux versions available.There are also many lesser-known, but feature-rich solutions that work cross-platform.
+However, many popular 3rd-party applications have Linux versions available.
+There are also many lesser-known, but feature-rich solutions that work cross-platform.

 **macOS**
      - FaceTime/iMessage